motart/ai-bug-triage-agent/README.md

 ## Notes
 This codebase provides a starting point only.
 Actual integration with Jira, Perforce, GitHub, and AWS requires additional configuration and authentication setup.
 The code analysis and learning components are simplified placeholders.

+## Microservices

+Two lightweight services demonstrate how the agent's responsibilities can be split into dedicated components:

+- `code_learner_service` – stores code snippets so other tools can reference them when analyzing bugs.
+- `bug_analyzer_service` – wraps `CodeAnalyzer` and exposes endpoints for bug analysis and learning from reviewer feedback.

+Run each service with `python service.py` inside its directory.
+The code learner listens on port `5001` and the bug analyzer on port `5002`.